monarchwadia/react101/README.md

 # React 101

+## Stage 5 - Component State, and the Component Lifecycle

 ## Stage 4 - Updating the Timer

 React is now automatically updating the timer 100 times a second.
 (Also, we fixed our PropType errors).